nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ## [Update resource](https://www.hl7.org/fhir/DSTU2/http.html#update) ##

-To update an existing resource, a RESTful **PUT** operation with a request body SHALL be utilised.
+To update an existing resource, a RESTful **PUT** operation with a request body **MUST** be utilised.

 ```http
 PUT [base]/[resourcetype]/[id]
 ```

-The PUT operation will only be used to update existing resources, if the specified resource within the url does not exist on the provider system an error SHALL be returned.
+The PUT operation will only be used to update existing resources, if the specified resource within the url does not exist on the provider system an error **MUST** be returned.

 | Capability       | Resource(s) | Field(s) |
 | ------------ | ----------- | -------- |